 The Most Common Hospital Presentations Over Christmas

-Published: 20 December 2016
+Published: 08 December 2020

-Published: 20 December 2016
+Published: 08 December 2020

 This is more common amongst older Australians and people with chronic health conditions.

-Deaths from cardiac issues reportedly increase by 5% over the holiday period, with greatest occurrence on Christmas Day, Boxing Day and New Year’s Day.
+Deaths from cardiac issues reportedly increase by 5% over the holiday period, with the greatest occurrence on Christmas Day, Boxing Day and New Year’s Day.
 Kelly (2015) suggests that the stress and over-eating connected to the public holidays may worsen cardiac conditions.

 December is the most demanding time for emergency services to care for alcohol intoxication and assaults.
-VicHealth (2012) reports that there is a large increase in alcohol-related issues in the days before most public holidays.